 The main sights to see in the city are:

-which is one of the castles built by Frederick II of Hohenstaufen.
+One of the castles built by Frederick II of Hohenstaufen.

-, a church built in 1484 on a Greek cross plan.
+A church built in 1484 on a Greek cross plan.

-, built in 1440 and has a bell tower with a top in the shape of a pyramid.
+Built in 1440 and has a bell tower with a top in the shape of a pyramid.

-from the 11th century with the remains a pavement mosaic from the 9th century.
+From the 11th century with the remains a pavement mosaic from the 9th century.

-, constructed in the 13th century from red bricks.
+Constructed in the 13th century from red bricks.
 The external staircase and clock were added in the 16th century.

-from the 13th century now houses a museum with works by Caravaggio, Giovanni Bellini and Filippo Lippi.
+From the 13th century now houses a museum with works by Caravaggio, Giovanni Bellini and Filippo Lippi.

-which was built in 1829 and is the main venue for operas and other theatrical productions.
+Built in 1829 and is the main venue for operas and other theatrical productions.